easygn/oldtoys/README.md

 - When press the Tec Up, the other factions also upgraded

- At a certain rate.
-(Reflecting real case of tech theft)
+ at a Certain rate.
+(Reflecting real case of Tech theft)

 - Like 2/7 ratio, To resolve the maximum Initial TecLev of 20.